MoonWalker440/Music-Megathread/README.md

 [Strawberry Music](https://github.com/strawberrymusicplayer/strawberry) - Strawberry is a cross-platform music player and music collection organizer.
 It is aimed at music collectors and audiophiles.

+[Quodlibet](https://quodlibet.readthedocs.io/) - Quod Libet is a GTK+-based audio player written in Python, using the Mutagen tagging library.
+It’s designed around the idea that you know how to organize your music better than we do.

 ### Android Streaming Apps 🎶

 [Blackhole](https://sangwan5688.github.io/) - Blackhole is a music app created with the Purpose of high quality music streaming experience on your phone with no advertising or paid subscriptions.